tianyikillua/code_aster_on_docker/README.md

 supv002a
 ```

-- Possible numerical or CPU issues to be investigated further (12 cases)
+- Possible numerical issues to be investigated further (13 cases)

 ```
-erreu06a  forma11a  rccm01b  sdnd123a  ssnp504e  ssns115b  ssnv128r  ssnv157k  supv003a  umat002a  wtnv135a  zzzz255b
+erreu06a  forma11a  rccm01b  sdnd123a  ssnp504e  ssns115b  ssnv128r  ssnv157k  supv003a  umat002a  wtnv135a  zzzz255b  zzzz401b
 ```

 ### Performance